mauke/Sys-GetRandom-PP/.github/README.md

 Linux and FreeBSD.
 It exports (on request) two functions and two constants.

-It is written in pure Perl using the [syscall](https://perldoc.perl.org/perlfunc#syscall-NUMBER-LIST) interface.
+It is written in pure Perl using the [syscall](https://perldoc.perl.org/perlfunc#syscall-NUMBER-LIST) function.
 Otherwise it presents the same interface as [Sys::GetRandom](https://metacpan.org/pod/Sys%3A%3AGetRandom), which is written in C.

 ## Functions